robertorcosta/azure-docs.pt-br/articles/data-factory/data-flow-expression-functions.md

 ___
 ### <code>minus</code>
 <code><b>minus(<i>&lt;value1&gt;</i> : any, <i>&lt;value2&gt;</i> : any) => any</b></code><br/><br/>
 Subtracts numbers.
-Subtract from a date number of days.
+Subtract number of days from a date.
 Subtract duration from a timestamp.
 Subtract two timestamps to get difference in milliseconds.
 Same as the - operator.
 * ``minus(20, 10) -> 10``
 * ``20 - 10 -> 10``
 * ``minus(toDate('2012-12-15'), 3) -> toDate('2012-12-12')``